Introduction to OCaml

 Result

-A similar approach to the above is to use the result type, which like option but is specialized for error handling.
+A very similar approach to the above is to use the result type, which like option but is specialized for error handling.

 # let nicer_div m n = if n = 0 then Error "Divide by zero" else Ok (m / n);;